chan-andy/tinylink/README.md

 # Edit .env with your configurations if needed
 ```

-3. Start Redis using Docker:
+3. Start the infrastructure using Docker:
 ```bash
 docker compose up -d
 ```